5 Must have security features for bifold doors

 Back in the 90’s, burglars had an easy time of it, entering houses by simply lifting sliding doors from their runners and helping themselves.
 Manufacturers had to up their game and now thankfully security has become a priority for the design of modern bifold and sliding doors.

-Here are 5 security features you should consider so as not to put your home at risk.
+Here are 5 security features you should consider when buying a bifolding or sliding door, so as not to put your home at risk.

 1. Multi point locks